 The German plane that the Ark was going to be transported on is an experimental flying wing design by Blohm and Voss, a shipbuilding company that designed some rather unorthodox aircraft in the 1930s and 1940s.
 This particular model only exists in the film, but borrows various design elements from authentic period aircraft.

 Steven Spielberg and George Lucas argued over who Indy's companion should be.
 One idea was that she was to be a Nazi spy.
 After discarding that idea, they couldn't decide if they wanted the character to be Indy's former mentor, or an old lover.
 It was Lawrence Kasdan's idea to combine the two ideas, by making her the daughter of Indy's teacher.
+The idea of Indy traveling together with a Nazi spy was re-used for Indiana Jones and the Last Crusade (1989).

 While filming the snakes scenes inside the Well of the Souls, First Assistant Director David Tomblin at one point had a python bite his hand and latch on without letting go.
 Tomblin then calmly asked someone to grab the python (still attached to Tomblin's hand) by the tail and whip it, so that the snap would send a wave up the snake's body and force it to let go.
 A stage hand did just that and the python released its bite from Tomblin's hand.
 Tomblin then got medical attention on his hand and the python itself was not injured.